lsst-dm/dmtn-283/index.md

 * Servers will pre-fetch some database dimension records and collection information. {cite:p}`DMTN-289`
 * Multiple server instances will be deployed with load balancing.
-* Multiple database server instances will be deployed.
+* Multiple database server instances will be deployed to help with read-only query load.
 * Servers will not run database queries directly, instead they will spawn workers that will run the queries.
 * The number of queries a single user can execute will be limited and a queuing system employed.